pingcap/docs-cn/faq/sql-faq.md

 When the modified number or the current total row number is larger than `tidb_auto_analyze_ratio`, the `analyze` statement is automatically triggered.
 The default value of `tidb_auto_analyze_ratio` is 0.5, indicating that this feature is enabled by default.
 To ensure safety, its minimum value is 0.3 when the feature is enabled, and it must be smaller than `pseudo-estimate-ratio` whose default value is 0.8, otherwise pseudo statistics will be used for a period of time.
 It is recommended to set `tidb_auto_analyze_ratio` to 0.5.

-## How to use a specific index with hint in a SQL statement?
+## Can I use hints to override the optimizer behavior?

-Its usage is similar to MySQL:
+TiDB supports multiple ways to override the default query optimizer behavior, including [hints](/optimizer-hints.md) and [SQL Plan Management](/sql-plan-management.md).
+The basic usage is similar to MySQL, with several TiDB specific extensions:

 {{< copyable "sql" >}}